 fbpx

 The UFC heavyweight rankings are one of the most popular lists in the sport.
-Despite the big guys not being the quickest and most technical, the weight class remains a favorite because of the consistent knockouts that come from the most powerful fighters in the sport.
+Despite the big guys not being the quickest and most technical, the weight class remains a favorite.
+Because of the consistent knockouts that come from the most powerful fighters in the sport.
 However, unlike generations past, the current crop of elite heavyweights are some of the most talented that the industry has ever seen.

 With that in mind, let’s take a look at where the best of the best land in the official Ringside Intel UFC heavyweight rankings.